tsupplis/cpm86-kernel/README.md

 - mform.cmd (patched to avoid interactive question)
 - tod.cmd (complete rewrite at https://github.com/tsupplis/cpm86-hacking)
 - atinit.cmd (sync up RTC clock and bios if clock available, cf https://github.com/tsupplis/cpm86-hacking)

+also the images produced from the blank image have a boot loader terminating with 55AA allowing emulators like qemu to load CP/M-86 properly.
+Beware, if the image is formatted using dskmaint.cmd, the signature will not be added.
+A small boot fix will be added later.

 ## Pedigree